Guo-Haowei/TheAviator/README.md

 ```

 ## TODO
+* Add display fps
 * Add Coin and Obstacle
-* Add structure for dynamic and static objects
+* Use list for dynamic and static objects (erase at const time)
 * Collision detection
 * Particle effect
 * Simple physics